Nixtla/synforecast/ROADMAP.md

 ## Evaluation

-- **Feature-space coverage** — a minimal targeting-scoped feature set now ships in `synforecast/_features.py`; add the full tsfeatures/catch22 diversity and coverage metrics.
+- **Feature-space coverage** — a minimal native, targeting-scoped feature set now ships through `synforecast/_features.py`; add the full tsfeatures/catch22 diversity and coverage metrics.
 - **Nearest-neighbour distance to real data** — promote the memorization check from notebook to API.
 - **Fidelity scores** — discriminative and predictive scores for comparing